BlendedNet++: A dataset and benchmark for field-resolved aerodynamics and inverse design of blended wing body aircraft: Dataset Characteristics

 \subsection{Comparison to BlendedNet}

 The BlendedNet++ dataset introduced in this work is an improvement on the previously released BlendedNet dataset~\cite{blendednet}.
 Several enhancements to the dataset generation process distinguish this data from the previous work.
-The automated meshing routine was improved leading to better quality meshes and improved convergence of the CFD simulations.
-The previously defined $S_2$ parameter has been replaced by the $X_3$ parameter to attempt to minimize the number of infeasible geometries generated, specifically those where the outboard section of the wing is too far forward on the main body.
+The automated meshing routine was improved, leading to better quality meshes and improved convergence of the CFD simulations.
+The $X_3$ parameter has been introduced to provide better control over the location of the wing root in the chord-wise direction (as opposed to using a sweep angle for the leading edge of that section).
 The simulated angle of attack range was narrowed from $[-10,20]^\circ$ to $[-8,16]^\circ$ to increase the density of sampling for more realistic aircraft flight conditions.
 While BlendedNet++ contains only roughly 2.5k more CFD cases than BlendedNet, each CFD case is for a unique geometry, increasing the diversity of the geometry parameter space.
 Table~\ref{tab:blendednet_comparison} highlights some of these changes and contains the specific geometry and CFD case counts between the datasets.